 The Outfield

-The Outfield was a British rock band best known for their polished, guitar-driven power pop sound and mid-1980s chart success.
-Hailing from London, England, the group achieved its greatest commercial impact with the 1985 album Play Deep, which went triple platinum in the United States and spawned the enduring hit single "Your Love."
+The Outfield was a British rock band best known for their melodic, guitar-driven power pop sound.
+Hailing from London, the group achieved significant commercial success in the mid-1980s, particularly in the United States, with their debut album selling over two million copies.

 Early career